Understanding the Power BI Gateway Architecture

 Oracle Database Configuration

-Oracle connectivity through the gateway requires the Oracle Data Access Client (ODAC) installed on the gateway server.
-Install the 64-bit Oracle Client that matches your Oracle server version.
-Configure TNS names or use Easy Connect strings.
-The gateway service account must have network access to the Oracle listener port (typically 1521).
-Test connectivity from the gateway server using SQL*Plus or Oracle SQL Developer before configuring the Power BI data source.
+To connect to Oracle through the gateway, you need the Oracle Data Access Client (ODAC) on the gateway server.
+Make sure to install the 64-bit Oracle Client that matches your Oracle server version.
+You should also configure TNS names or use Easy Connect strings.

 SAP HANA Configuration